NodeBE4/opinion/_posts/2022-10-24-EnclavedMicrostate.md

 ----- __903.7__ -----2022-10-29 02:27:27+08:00:

 The [earliest recognisable visual depiction of a firearm](https://upload.wikimedia.org/wikipedia/commons/7/7a/EarlyCannonDeNobilitatibusSapientiiEtPrudentiisRegumManuscriptWalterdeMilemete1326.jpg) is from 1326, appearing in the illuminations of *De Nobilitatibus*, a treatise commissioned for King Edward III by his mother and written by Walter de Milemete.
-I have seen it up close in person.
+I have not only seen it up close in person; I got to turn the page.

 ----- __903.8__ -----2022-10-29 02:29:27+08:00: